reinnet/jsd-mp/README.md

 Methods that we are going to use it at jsd-mp:

-- Optimal
+- Optimal with CPLEX implemented at [jsd-mp.simulation](https://github.com/reinnet/jsd-mp.simulation)
-- MASMAN
+- MASMAN implemented as `rari` method
-- Abu (baed on nearset work but without moditifcation)
+- Abu implemented as `abu` method, baed on nearset work but without modification
-- Optimized Abu (based on nearest work but with some moditifcation to have fare comparation)
+- Optimized Abu as `oabu` method, based on nearest work but with some modification to have fare comparation

 ## Abu Method